Strattner-DEV/SConnect/README.md

 ### Make commands

-- `make help` Get help from terminal whats every command has
+- `make help` Get help from terminal
 - `make install` Install all the dependencies that are necessary to the code to properly run
 - `make run` Runs the full project
 - `make test` Runs a minor version of the project for tests purposes